If you use Waze, you may have stopped at some red traffic light (hopefully you did stop) and “plop” – you saw an ad in your Waze App.

 - You only use Waze Ads if you live in a rural area where the share of Uber drivers is pretty low and thus neglectable.

 - You use only loyalty targeting.
-This targeting feature only targets users that have already visited you locally in your office.
+This targeting feature only targets users who have visited you locally in your office.
 The below video explains this targeting feature in more detail.

 A better way would be if the Waze Ads platform would offer targeting features that allow you to target drivers based on the number of hours they drive daily.